AAROC/DevOps/README.md

 We like our code so much, we put a DOI on it !
 If you like it, please use it, but also cite us, so that our funders will be happy.

+# Getting started.

 ## Ansible
-Contribute inventory spec to Ansible/inventory.site.
+Contribute inventory spec to `Ansible/inventories/inventory.site`.
 If your playbooks are very site-specific, create a subdirectory in Ansible/sites for your site as declared in the GOCDB and work there.

 ## Puppet
 Contribute your code to Puppet/ If your Puppet modules are site-specific, create a subdirectory in Puppet/sites for your site as declared in GOCDB and work there.

+# Issues

+If you have questions, comments or suggestions, please open an issue and assign it the right tag.